 5. IDrive

-While IDrive gets stellar reviews from media such as PCMag, there’s one significant downside: its storage isn’t unlimited.
+While IDrive gets stellar reviews from media such as PCMag, there’s one significant downside: it has a storage limit (250 GB to 12 TB, depending on the annual business plan).
 It’s also relatively expensive: the ceiling is 50 TB, costing you $1,159.95 USD/month.
 (To find the monthly plans, go to the “IDrive Business” column.
 Scroll down and click “More Plans”, which provides an additional price list with monthly tiers at the bottom.)
 Coming down a rung from 50 TB gets you 25 TB at $589.95 USD/month — still a pretty penny, depending on your needs.

 In terms of file sizes, you can upload up to 2 GB using the IDrive web interface.
 For files up to 10 GB you’ll need to use the IDrive desktop application.
 Beyond that, you start running into trouble.